kebschulllab/BARseq3/Figure2/Fig.2E/README.md

-## Amplicons/Cell in Barcoded cell
+## Amplicons/Cell in barcoded cell

 - `cell-type classification.ipynb`
   - Contains the code for cell-type classification.